 Nursing is a well-known occupation.
 This job can be a rewarding one, as well as a good way to make a living.
-You may know a little bit about nurses, but do you know how to become a registered nurse?
+You may know a little bit about nurses, but do you know what it takes to become a registered nurse?
 Below, you can learn more about exactly what registered nurses are and how to become one.

 A registered nurse is someone who works in a clinic or hospital to assist doctors in providing care to patients.
 Nurses can assess patient medical history, take vital signs, administer patient medication, perform medical tests, analyze the results of medical tests, and more.

 When talking about working as a nurse, you may have heard about LPNs and RNs.
 RN stands for a registered nurse.
 Registered nurses have to have a college degree from a nursing program.
 An LPN or licensed practicing nurse does not hold a college degree, but they do have some formal training.
 LPNs typically report to RNs and perform more basic and entry-level duties.